Neutrino transport in general relativistic neutron star merger simulations: General relativistic merger simulations

 \subsection{Neutrinos in neutron star merger simulations}

 Neutrinos play two major roles in the evolution of the properties of post-merger remnants: cooling the remnant disk and, if present, the remnant neutron star, and modifying the composition of the fluid.
 There is broad agreement that, for systems that rapidly collapse to a black hole, or for black hole-neutron star systems, shock heating during the merger and the circularization of the accretion disk will lead to bright neutrino emission peaking at $10^{53-54}\,{\rm erg/s}$.
-That emission however rapidly decays on $\sim 10\,{\rm ms}$ timescale~\cite{Deaton:2013sla,Sekiguchi:2016bjd,Radice:2021jtw}.
-Late time emission depends on the relatively poorly constrained heating due to magnetically-driven turbulence in the post-merger disk, as well as on the mass of the disk itself~\cite{Fernandez:2020oow,Shibata:2021xmo,Fujibayashi:2022ftg}.
+That emission however rapidly decays on $\sim 10\,{\rm ms}$ timescale \citep{Deaton:2013sla,Sekiguchi:2016bjd,Radice:2021jtw}.
+Late time emission depends on the relatively poorly constrained heating due to magnetically-driven turbulence in the post-merger disk, as well as on the mass of the disk itself \citep{Fernandez:2020oow,Shibata:2021xmo,Fujibayashi:2022ftg}.
 It may remain as high as $\sim 10^{52-53}\,{\rm erg/s}$ for $O(100\,{\rm ms})$.
 This emission is not sufficient to create a thin disk (the disk aspect ratio remains $\sim 0.2$), but simulations that do include cooling find remnant disks that are significantly more compact than simulations without cooling, indicating a loss of gravitational binding energy.
-Once the mass accretion rate drops sufficiently (to roughly $\dot M\lesssim 10^{-3}M_\odot\,{\rm /s}$~\cite{De:2020jdt}), neutrino emission is no longer sufficient to cool the disk, which becomes an advection dominated accretion flow.
+Once the mass accretion rate drops sufficiently (to roughly $\dot M\lesssim 10^{-3}\,M_\odot\,{\rm /s}$ \citep{De:2020jdt}), neutrino emission is no longer sufficient to cool the disk, which becomes an advection dominated accretion flow.

 For systems with a massive neutron star remnant, the peak emission is at a level comparable to the black hole-disk remnant, but emission from the neutron star can continue over much longer timescales.
-For example, the long axisymmetric simulations of Fujibayashi {\it et al}~\cite{Fujibayashi:2020dvr} find neutrino luminosities of $\sim 10^{52-53}\,{\rm erg/s}$ more than $5\,{\rm ms}$ post-merger, with no sign of the luminosity decreasing on those timescales.
-The neutron star remnant will thus be the dominant source of neutrinos after $O(100\,{\rm ms})$ (see Figure~\ref{fig:Lnu}).
+For example, the long axisymmetric simulations of \cite{Fujibayashi:2020dvr} find neutrino luminosities of $\sim 10^{52-53}\,{\rm erg/s}$ more than $5\,{\rm ms}$ post-merger, with no sign of the luminosity decreasing on those timescales.
+The neutron star remnant will thus be the dominant source of neutrinos after $O(100\,{\rm ms})$ (see Fig.~\ref{fig:Lnu}).